Pedrolitow/microsoft-365-docs-pr.fr-FR/microsoft-365/enterprise/federated-identity-for-your-office-365-dev-test-environment.md

 - Un abonnement d’évaluation ou de production Microsoft 365 E5 ou Office 365 E5.

-- Un intranet d’organisation simplifié et connecté à Internet, composé de cinq machines virtuelles sur un sous-réseau d’un réseau virtuel Azure (DC1, APP1, CLIENT1, ADFS1 et PROXY1).
-Azure AD Connect s’exécute sur APP1 pour synchroniser la liste de comptes dans le domaine AD DS (Active Directory Domain Services) avec Office 365.
-PROXY1 reçoit les demandes d’authentification entrantes.
-ADFS1 valide les informations d’identification avec DC1 et émet des jetons de sécurité.
+- A simplified organization intranet connected to the Internet, consisting of five virtual machines on a subnet of an Azure virtual network (DC1, APP1, CLIENT1, ADFS1, and PROXY1).
+Azure AD Connect runs on APP1 to synchronize the list of accounts in the Active Directory Domain Services domain to Office 365.
+PROXY1 receives the incoming authentication requests.
+ADFS1 validates credentials with DC1 and issues security tokens.

 Les cinq phases de configuration de cet environnement de test sont les suivantes :